EGI-Federation/fedcloud-vmi-templates/README.md

 to OVA in one go.
 The script will create a temporary ssh key that's used by packer to connect to the VM as root (or privileged user).

-The script takes as parameter the `.json` that describe the build for packer.
+The script takes as parameter the `.hcl` that describe the build for packer.
 See sample build output:

 ```shell